First single release by B.W. Stevenson (US #66/SA #8 1973).

 Other hit version by Three Dog Night (US #3/CAN #4/SA #13 1973).

-From the wiki: “‘Shambala’ was written by Daniel Moore and made famous by two almost-simultaneous releases in 1973: the lesser-known but first-released version by Moore’s songwriting partner, Texas singer-songwriter B.W.
+From the wiki: “‘Shambala’ was written by Daniel Moore and made famous by two almost-simultaneous releases in 1973: the lesser-known but first-released version by Moore’s sometime-collaborator, Texas singer-songwriter B.W.
 Stevenson (‘My Maria’), and the better-known but slightly later-released version by Three Dog Night.
-The Three Dog Night arrangement was the first to be recorded, in December 1972, and was released on May 19, 1973; Stevenson’s recording, completed in February 1973, however, was the first to be released as a single – on May 12, 1973.
+While the Three Dog Night arrangement was the first to be recorded, in December 1972, it was released on May 19, 1973, one-week after Stevenson’s February 1973 recording.

 Three Dog Night, “Shambala” (1973):